btkrausen/terraform-testing/README.md

-## Terraform Testing repo for my Terraform training course
+## Automated Testing for Terraform training courses

 [![Terraform Tests](https://github.com/btkrausen/terraform-testing/actions/workflows/aws_lab_validation.yml/badge.svg)](https://github.com/btkrausen/terraform-testing/actions/workflows/aws_lab_validation.yml)

-This repo is designed to be used for testing Terraform configurations used across my online training courses.
-It ensures that any configurations are working as expected with the latest versions of Terraform, providers, and modules.
+This repo is designed to test Terraform configurations used across my online training courses.
+It ensures that configurations work as expected with the latest versions of Terraform, providers, and modules.
 Tests are done via GitHub Actions and running each module through a `fmt`, `validate`, `init`, and `plan`.
-Any errors automatically create an issue on the repo and send me an alert so I can resolve them quickly.
+Any errors automatically create an issue on the repo, so send me an alert so I can resolve them quickly.

 I kept it separate from the course repository to avoid confusing students.